Americans in Paris: Funny, Real Tips from an American Expat

 Everyday Wanderer Sage @ Everyday Wanderer

 After growing up living all over the United States and Europe, Sage Scott writes her travel blog from America’s Heartland in Kansas City.
 From the midwestern city affectionately called the Paris of the Plains, she shares her travel experiences and provides helpful travel tips on her blog.
 Feeling social?
-Follow Everyday Wanderer on Facebook, on Instagram, on Pinterest, and Twitter.
+Follow Everyday Wanderer on Facebook, and on Pinterest.

 Back to Homepage